cod3licious/conec/README.md

 ### experiments
 `test_analogy.py` and `test_ner.py` contain the code to replicate the analogy and named entity recognition (NER) experiments discussed in the aforementioned paper.

-To run the analogy experiment, it is assumed that the [text8 corpus](http://mattmahoney.net/dc/text8.zip) as well as the [analogy questions](https://code.google.com/archive/p/word2vec/) are in a data directory.
+To run the analogy experiment, it is assumed that the [text8 corpus](http://mattmahoney.net/dc/text8.zip) or [1-billion corpus](http://code.google.com/p/1-billion-word-language-modeling-benchmark/) as well as the [analogy questions](https://code.google.com/archive/p/word2vec/) are in a data directory.

 To run the named entity recognition experiment, it is assumed that the corresponding [training and test files](http://www.cnts.ua.ac.be/conll2003/ner/) are located in the data/conll2003 directory.